inmanta/inmanta-core/docs/glossary.rst

         hypervisor, a managed database as a PaaS provider, a switch port on a switch, ...

         A resource has attributes that express the desired value of a property of the resource it represents in the infrastructure.
-For example the *mode* attribute of the the *std::File* resource.
+For example the :inmanta:attribute:`mode<std::File.mode>` attribute of the the :inmanta:entity:`std::File`
+        resource.
 This attribute indicates the desired permissions of a UNIX file.

         A resource needs to have a unique identifier in an environment.
 This identifier needs to be